JustinDFuller/medium-stories/content/how-to-understand-any-programming-task.md

 You might be thinking: “In a proper business this is the type of work that should be done before requirements ever reach the developer”, and I definitely agree with you!

 However, we sadly don’t live in a perfect world.
-Sometimes requirements aren’t always completely fleshed out before they get to a developer.
+Sometimes requirements aren't always completely fleshed out before they get to a developer.
 This means we must all do our best to properly evaluate the requirements before development starts.

 ### Define the problem or problems that you are trying to solve.